 NOTE – Octet Stream Data are variable-length, octet-aligned, continuous string of octets, the format of which is unknown to the service provider.

 Operational Control Field Service Data Unit

-OCF_SDUs shall be transferred over a space link with the MC_OCF Service.
+OCF_SDUs shall be transferred over a space link with the USLP_MC_OCF Service.